louisbutt338/louisbutt338/README.md

 ## Louis Butt

 PhD researcher and nuclear data scientist.
-Researching accelerator-driven fusion neutron sources at the Birmingham MC40 Cyclotron and developing research software for nuclear data
+Researching accelerator-driven fusion neutron sources at the Birmingham MC40 Cyclotron and developing research software for nuclear data.
+Email me at LJB841@bham.ac.uk

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils